DenisM03/-DenisM03-SUPPLY__CHAIN__PERFORMANCE__DASHBOARD-/README.md

 3.Insights

 ## 1.Process
-The data files are transformed into power Bi desktop using power query.A data model was built by connecting the necessary fields for analysis.Using DAX and measures  metric values were calaculated.
-Based on requirements measures are built that support the analysis.Tables and charts were created for visualization.A dashboard was created, that showcases the performance and analytics of the data.
+The data files are transformed into power Bi desktop using power query.
+A data model was built by connecting the necessary fields for analysis.
+Using DAX and measures metric values were calculated.
+Data validation was done using excel files.
+Based on requirements measures were built that support the analysis.
+Tables and charts were created for visualization.
+A dashboard was created, that showcases the performance and analytics of the data.
+The results were amazing.
+The dashboard will help to enhance efficiency, customer satisfaction and to make Data-Driven Decisions.

 ## 2. Key Metrics